Rail transport in Nigeria: Standard gauge lines

+The Warri–Itakpe Railway was begun in 1987 as Nigeria's first standard gauge railway, but was only completed in 2020 – after the Abuja–Kaduna line had already opened.
+The line was conceived as an industrial railway to supply the Ajaokuta Steel Mill with iron ore from Itakpe and metallurgical coal imported through the port of Warri.
+Although construction was originally planned to be completed in five years, sporadic funding stretched out the construction period over more than 30 years.
+In August 2017, the Minister of Transportation announced that the railway would be completed by the China Civil Engineering Construction Corporation and Julius Berger.
+On 29 September 2020, the Warri–Itakpe Railway was officially inaugurated by President Muhammadu Buhari in a virtual ceremony.
+Passenger trains have been running on the standard gauge line since October 2020 and freight trains since April 2021.
+Construction is underway on an extension to Abuja, where it will connect with the Abuja–Kaduna section of the Lagos–Kano Standard Gauge Railway.

-The Lagos-Ibadan double-track line has been under construction by CCECC since March 2017 and was inaugurated at the new Lagos Central Station on June 10, 2021.
-It is 157 km long and passes through Abeokuta.
+The 157 kilometre Lagos–Ibadan section began construction in March 2017 and was inaugurated on 10 June 2021.
 It is the first double-track standard gauge line in West Africa.
-A Lagos-Ibadan journey takes two and a half hours, half as long as the equivalent car journey.
+A Lagos–Ibadan journey takes two and a half hours, half as long as the equivalent car journey.
 All compartments (standard class, business class and first class) are air-conditioned and have three overhead screens.
 The window seats are equipped with power outlets and USB charging stations.
 Criticisms include the fact that tickets are not available online and only for cash payment, and that there are only three trips a day in each direction.
 There is praise for the punctuality and cleanliness of the trains.
-The Cape Gauge tracks, which continue to exist, are to be shared by the "Red Line" of the Lagos Light Rail, which is currently under construction.
+The "Red Line" of Lagos' Mass Rail Transit, which is currently under construction, will share the same corridor and right-of-way with the Lagos–Ibadan rail line.

 Modern station buildings have been constructed along all new standard gauge lines.
 The new main station of Lagos, Mobolaji Johnson, for example, offers air-conditioned waiting rooms, handicapped access to the tracks, airport-like display boards of departure times, clean toilets, trained personnel for medical emergencies, etc.

-The Nigerian government plans to replace most of the Western Line with the Lagos–Kano Standard Gauge Railway, which is being built in sections by the China Civil Engineering Construction Corporation.
-Two sections have been completed and put into operation: Abuja–Kaduna and Lagos–Ibadan.

-The Warri–Itakpe Railway connects the port city of Warri with Itakpe.
-It is fully operational for passenger and freight service, and construction is underway on an extension to Abuja.